Obmondo/kubeaid/docs/harbor_blog.md

 ## Deploying Harbor with KubeAid

-- `argocd-apps/templates/keycloak.yaml`: This is a template for ArgoCD application.
+- `argocd-apps/templates/harbor.yaml`: This is a template for ArgoCD application.
 Click [here](../argocd-helm-charts/harbor/example/argocd-apps/templates/harbor.yaml)
-- `argocd-apps/values-keycloak.yaml`: This file lets you customize Harbor template file using values.
+- `argocd-apps/values-harbor.yaml`: This file lets you customize Harbor template file using values.
 Click [here](../argocd-helm-charts/harbor/example/argocd-apps/values-harbor.yaml)

 Deployment Steps:
-1. Modify the Keycloak template to fit your environment (e.g., sources, destinations, etc.).
+1. Modify the Harbor template to fit your environment (e.g., sources, destinations, etc.).
 2. Update the values file with your specific configurations.
 3. Push the changes to your kubeaid-config repository.
 4. Sync the changes in ArgoCD root application, you can choose to just sync your harbor application as well